Stremio/stremio-addon-guide/docs/step1.md

 The `resources` and `types` are arrays of features that your add-on supports.
 We will take a closer look into it latter on.

+> You can also take a look at the [complete manifest reference](https://github.com/Stremio/stremio-addon-sdk/blob/v1.0-builder/docs/api/responses/manifest.md).

 Bootstrap the add-on
 ---